Retreaver is designed around gathering and processing call data, and in Retreaver call data is presented as tags.

-The following table of contents cover all the different ways you can attach tags to a call:
+The following table of contents cover all the different methods you may use to attach tags to a call:

 Tag Static Numbers

-The simplest way to add data to a call is to tag a number that will process calls.
-Calls that go through the number will then inherit all tags on the number.
-When you add or edit a static number on your campaign, open the Tag Wizard and add Tags.
+The simplest way to add data to a call is to tag a number that will be used to generate calls.
+Callers that dial your tagged tracking number will then inherit all tags placed on the number using the tag list.
+When you add or edit a static number on your campaign, use the Tag Wizard to add tags to your number.

 newsletter:May for a May newsletter and another number tagged with

 newsletter:June for a June newsletter, then present the numbers in your media assets.
 At the end of each month, you will then be able to see which newsletter drove more calls and conversions and use that information to tweak your marketing or outreach methods.

 In the above example, this number is tagged with a source of "test - Mark" and a tag list of "newsletter:May".

 Calls that are generated using this tracking number will then inherit those tag values in your reporting logs.

 In contrast to using static numbers, Retreaver.js allows you to apply tags to numbers dynamically from your website.
 Retreaver.js allows calls to be tagged with data from URL parameters, form fields, or other information from the page itself such as the visitor's browser, operating system or HTTP referrer.